 • They are worried or anxious about something, such as moving house, starting nursery or the arrival of a new baby

-Constipation in infants may also be caused by a milk protein intolerance or allergy.
-If breastfeeding, the milk protein can be passed through the breast milk from the mother's diet.
+In the case of breastfeeding, newborns and older babies can still experience a milk protein intolerance or allergy as the milk protein can be passed through the breast milk from the mother's diet.
 Once you do begin weaning or introducing solid foods, a milk allergy will become more apparent as dairy products such as yoghurt and cheese will trigger a reaction.

 Is my baby more likely to be constipated on formula?